 Michael joined Watsi on August 2nd, 2013.
 Six years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,800 miles to support Sreyleak, a student from Cambodia, to fund an ear procedure so she can return to school.
+Michael's most recent donation traveled 8,500 miles to support Susan, a 59-year-old from Kenya, to fund a hysterectomy to treat uterine cancer.

 Sreyleak is a 14-year-old student.
 Her parents are food sellers, and she has one brother and one sister, both of whom are in grade school.
 When Sreyleak is not at school or working, she likes to read books, exercise, and help her parents with their work.
 One month ago, Sreyleak had a severe ear infection that caused an abnormal skin growth to develop behind the eardrum.
 For this reason, Sreyleak experiences persistent uncomfortable symptoms and it is now difficult for her to communicate with her family and friends.
 Sreyleak traveled to our medical partner's care center to receive treatment.
 On August 2nd, she will undergo a mastoidectomy procedure in her right ear so that the surgeons can remove the growth.
 Our medical partner, Children's Surgical Centre (CSC), is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Sreyleak shares, "I hope that painful feeling can stop so that I can do my schoolwork in comfort, and enjoy playing with my friends."